mouhcineshazy/mouhcineshazy/README.md

 FullStack web developer
 ------------------------
-I’m a fullStack web developer with 6 years experience, I work mainly with JavaScript based frameworks and librairies ( reactjs and angular ), also pretty proficient in backend using Java and spring framework.
+I’m a Highly skilled Full Stack Developer with 9+ years of experience delivering scalable web applications using Java, Spring Boot, React, and Angular.
+Proven track record of collaborating in Agile teams, managing sprint planning and release management to deliver high-quality features on time.
+Passionate about technology and continuous learning, consistently exceeding business goals.

-* 🌍  I'm based in Paris
+* 🌍  I'm based in Paris (🚀 Moving to Ottawa Canada in April 2026)
 * ✉️  You can contact me at [soukaki.m@gmail.com](mailto:soukaki.m@gmail.com)
-* 🧠  I'm learning Flutter
-* 🚀  I'm currently working on [Internal reactjs web app for the company (société général )]
+* 🚀  I'm currently working on [Internal several projects using React, Angular and Java for Rolex]

 ### Skills